Yuragy/Keylogger_Win64/README.md

 ## Limitations

-- Windows-only
+- Windows only
-- UI structure dependent — breaks if apps change AutomationId / ARIA roles
+- UI structure dependent breaks if apps change AutomationId / ARIA roles
 - Plaintext logs
-- Same session only — no RDP/other user capture
+- Same session only no RDP/other user capture
-- Mouse simulation issues on high DPI or multi-monitor setups
+- Mouse simulation issues on high DPI or multi monitor setups